 The Collie Art Prize 2020, Collie Art Gallery, 2 March – 5 April, 2020

 Peteris is the 2nd prize winner of the Collie Art Prize 2020.
 One of Regional Australia’s richest art prizes.

 Japan: The 19th (Japan), International Arts Exchange Exhibition, 2019

-Jillian and Peteris are extremely honored to be exhibiting in the 19th Japan International Art Exhibition in the National Art Center, Tokyo, Curated by Katsu Shimmin, Tokyo and Julienne Johnson, USA, alongside 190 highly regarded international artists from around the world.
+Jillian and Peteris were extremely honored to exhibit in the 19th Japan International Art Exhibition in the National Art Center, Tokyo, Curated by Katsu Shimmin, Tokyo and Julienne Johnson, USA, alongside 190 highly regarded international artists from around the world.

 ‘Drawing Room’, a solo exhibition by Peteris Ciemitis, 5 – 27 October, 2019